-For the financial statements, the premium provision has a value of £380k; for the Solvency II balance sheet this value is an asset of £649k, a difference of £1,029k.
+For the financial statements, the premium provision has a value of £363k; for the Solvency II balance sheet this value is £776k, a difference of £413k.

 Risk margin

 The Risk Margin is not a concept used under UK GAAP and so does not appear in the financial statements.
 Its aim is to quantify the amount, in excess of the best estimate, which Westfield Health would have to pay a third party to take on its insurance obligations to compensate for the uncertainty in the best estimate.